danielkrainas/cohesion/docs/README-dockerhub.md

 # Cohesion

-Cohesion adds a lightweight, rudimentry service registry abstraction to [Serf](https://github.com/hashicorp/serf) agents and enables autonomically bootstrapping new nodes without prior knowledge of the cluster or in the event of a cluster failure.
-The service registry is managed through an HTTP API and saves registration information within labels in Serf.
+Cohesion is a tool for automatically clustering nodes to one another.
+It will monitor the cluster agent on the node for when or if the node becomes disconnected or if it was never connected to start, Cohesion will use a preconfigured strategy for locating and joining the cluster or another stray node.
+The only supported node agent right now is [Hashicorp's Serf](https://github.com/hashicorp/serf).

 For more information, see the [project site.](https://github.com/danielkrainas/cohesion)